Gagrio/suse-support-material/Notes/KB-Edge-PTF.md

 autorefresh=1
 EOF
 ```
-This is what the folder should look like:
+This is how the folder should look like:
 ```
 /home/opensuse/ptf
 ├── custom.kiwi